 The subway is equally empty and I managed to get a seat almost every single time.
-The busiest subways were the ones in the tourist areas (like at the Eiffel tower after the 5 minute sparkly light show ended, all the tourists vacated at once and that was the most crowded subway I had in my entire time.)
+The busiest subways were the ones in the tourist areas (like at the Eiffel tower after the 5 minute sparkly light show ended.)

 The City is Most Beautiful

 And don’t forget the cafes.
 The streets are filled with cafe seats overtaking the sidewalks as patrons try to take advantage of the weather while they can.
-I only had one meal inside a restaurant (because it was a fancy place with no outdoor seating) and all the rest I was able to sit on the sidewalk with excellent people watching.
+I only had one meal inside a restaurant (because it was a fancy place with no outdoor seating) and all the rest I was able to sit on the sidewalk where people watching came free with the meal.

 In August the city has many special events including turning part of the banks of the Seine into makeshift beaches and having free outdoor movies.
 Also, buskers, musicians and performers are out and about trying to earn money from the tourists.
 I ate ice cream while listening to a Spanish guitarist, watched some roller blades doing tricks to 20’s jazz music and almost every bridge and subway had a lone accordionist adding that very French mood.